 If the rains are late or inadequate, the rate of infiltration is reduced, there is a shortage of surface water and groundwater to severe drought conditions.

-For controlling the end product, it is necessary to harvest the water (save it for a non-rainy day or non-rainy year); this can be done by following the methods mentioned below.
+For controlling the end product, it is necessary to harvest the water (save it for a non-rainy day or non-rainy year).

 Purpose of Water Harvesting:

-- To provide sufficient water for drinking purposes.
+- To provide sufficient water for drinking and irrigation purposes.

 - To provide sufficient water for groundwater recharging purposes.